top of page

 Lectures, masterclasses, workshops, and roundtable discussions will all be conducted in English.
 Several supporting faculty speak other languages, and they may be able to help with translation occasionally (we cannot provide continuous translation).

-Tuition will cover the full academic program: lectures, workshops, field trip (bus rental and selected tours), networking and social events, roundtable discussions, and the Certificate of Completion.
-Tuition will also cover digital course materials/lecture files, as soon as they are edited after the end of the course, for 6 months.
-Travel expenses, lodging and meals are not included in tuition.
-Please note that there is no tuition refund, if any participant changes their mind about attending, after registration, or applies for the EVisa too late and does not receive one in time.
-Moving Boundaries is not responsible for any potential issues with visas or passports, if a participant is denied entry at the border.
+Tuition will cover the full academic program: lectures, panel discussions, Q&A sessions, selected (not all) tours/visits, networking and social events, the Certificate of Completion, and post-program resources after the end of the program (lecture files and recordings, reading lists, abstract brochures, etc.) Travel expenses, lodging and meals are not included in tuition.
+Please note that there is no tuition refund, if any participant changes their mind about attending, after registration (except in case of medical emergency or visa problem).

 What will tuition cover?